huthanh89/dnd_react_offline/ReadMe.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Opening the application in browser

-Open the application file in dist/index.html in any browser.

 ### Prerequisites

 Install Node version 10.14.1 LTS